top of page

 Surreal image of a face with wide eyes and open mouth, covered in colorful paint splashes.
 Vibrant orange background enhances dynamic scene.

-My attention spam was shot.
+My attention span was shot.
 It wasn’t a grand epiphany, like the moment I once imagined I’d have when the weight of my life choices finally crashed through the windshield.
 No, it was smaller.
 Funnier, in retrospect.
 I was reading a book—something smart and complicated to impress myself—and I caught myself reading the same sentence four times in a row.
 Not because it was profound or elegantly phrased, but because I simply could not, for the life of me, absorb it.
+Research shows that people now have short attention spans, often measured in half minutes or less, and I was living proof.

 My brain was a skipping stone, bouncing off the surface of the words, never sinking into meaning.
 Each time I tried to read, I’d get halfway through a sentence, think about what I was going to have for lunch, wonder if anyone had texted me, check my phone (they hadn’t), open Instagram, scroll through two minutes of videos of people making grilled cheese sandwiches, then return to the book—only to realize I’d forgotten where I left off.